rancher/system-upgrade-controller/README.md

 ## Deploying

-The most up-to-date manifest is always [manifests/system-upgrade-controller.yaml](manifests/system-upgrade-controller.yaml) but since release v0.4.0 a manifest specific to the release has been created and uploaded to the release artifacts page.
+The most up-to-date manifest is usually [manifests/system-upgrade-controller.yaml](manifests/system-upgrade-controller.yaml) but since release v0.4.0 a manifest specific to the release has been created and uploaded to the release artifacts page.
 See [releases/download/v0.4.0/system-upgrade-controller.yaml](https://github.com/rancher/system-upgrade-controller/releases/download/v0.4.0/system-upgrade-controller.yaml)